IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 For example:

-``curl -X PUT -d "This content needs to go through an additional review by the Curation Team before it can be published." http://localhost:8080/api/admin/settings/:DatasetMetadataValidationFailureMsg``
+:command:`curl -X PUT -d "This content needs to go through an additional review by the Curation Team before it can be published." http://localhost:8080/api/admin/settings/:DatasetMetadataValidationFailureMsg`

 :ExternalValidationAdminOverride